What happens if you do not comply?

 Local Property Tax (LPT) surcharge

-A chargeable person or company listed as a designated liable person for LPT may incur a Local Property Tax (LPT) generated surcharge.
+A chargeable person or company listed as a designated liable person may incur a Local Property Tax (LPT) generated surcharge.
 The LPT surcharge is 10% of your Income Tax (IT), Corporation Tax (CT), and, or Capital Gains Tax (CGT) liability.

 Revenue will apply this LPT surcharge when:

 - the LPT return that was due has not been filed and an IT, a CT or a CGT return is filed

 - there are outstanding LPT liabilities at the date of filing the IT, CT or CGT return

 - any LPT due is not being paid in accordance with an agreed payment arrangement.

 An LPT generated surcharge will be imposed on whatever date the IT, CT or CGT return is filed.
 The surcharge is in addition to the actual LPT liability plus interest that may arise for late payment.
 An outstanding Household Charge liability is not taken into account for surcharge purposes.

 We may cap the LPT generated surcharge providing the following conditions are met: